 SHEP’s work in facilitating Reflective Practice is part of our broader intention to support practitioners and the systems they work in.
 It is a Continuing Personal and Professional Development.
-Through on-going support from Bon Secours Community Initiative fund, we will be offering a number of Critical Reflection reflective practice courses through 2022.
-Three courses will commence in Autumn 2022.
-Applications are now being taken for the Autumn courses – the extended application date is Friday 7th October 2022
+Two courses are being organised currently to commence in September 2023 and will continue to March/April 2024.

 Brochure SHEP Reflective Practice for Practitioners In person and Online 2023 to 2024

 Applications can be made to firstname.lastname@example.org or inquiries to email@example.com or enquire to 021 4666180

 SHEP Reflective Practice courses are open-access and stand-alone courses.
 They are designed to create a place to reflect on practice for people active in their communities who have a commitment to enabling social change and working towards a socially just and inclusive world.
-Participants share in the creation of a space that facilitates an exploration of the assumptions, values, beliefs and feelings that underpin participants’ ways of being active in their respective settings.
-This course entails 30 contact hours through group time – approximately 9 or 10 sessions (approximately once per month) over a number of months, tailored as appropriate.
+Participants share in the creation of a space that facilitates an exploration of the assumptions, values, beliefs and feelings that underpin participants ways of being active in their respective settings.
+This course entails 30 contact hours through group time – approximately 10 or 12 sessions (approximately fortnightly or monthly) over a number of months, tailored as appropriate.

 These Reflective Practice Groups will be of interest to a wide range of practitioners, (volunteers or paid) involved in various roles in communities, community and voluntary sector organisations and groups, service organisations or social service agencies (e.g. education, youth and community work, social work, childcare, health-care etc).